HUPO-PSI/mzSpecLib/specification/IsobaricLabelPeakNames.md

 - iTRAQ4Nterm
 - iTRAQ8Nterm

-The "Nterm" elements refer to the entire N terminal label, including both the reporter and a balance group.
-These commonly fall off together producing a peak at the N terminal mass plus a proton.
+The "Nterm" elements refer to the entire N terminal label, including both the reporter and balance group.
+These commonly fall off together producing a peak at the full label mass plus a proton.

 Each of these may also be used as a neutral (or charged actaully) loss.
 It is also common to to see p-TMT6Nterm